Who is Taylor Kayatta?

 I was elected in 2022 to the Sacramento City Unified School Board to represent Pocket, Greenhaven, Little Pocket, parts of South Land Park, Z'berg Park, and Freeport Manor.

 I was born in New Jersey and grew up there and in Maine before my family moved to Southern California when I was in 6th grade to pursue the California Dream.
-After graduating from Claremont High School, I went to college at UCLA before moving to Sacramento to attend McGeorge School of Law and Sacramento State.
+I went to college at UCLA before moving to Sacramento to attend McGeorge School of Law and Sacramento State.
 After graduating with a JD and MBA, I went back to school at American River College to obtain a degree in Accounting.
 I am a California licensed Attorney and CPA.

-Professionally, I am a government attorney with extensive experience in policy analysis, budget development, and auditing.
+Professionally, I am an attorney with extensive experience in policy analysis, budget development, and auditing.
 I've represented the State and local government in court.
-I've written regulations as well as state laws.
+I've written regulations and state laws.
 I've performed financial and performance audits for the State, ensuring governmental programs are operating efficiently and effectively achieving their stated purposes.
 I bring each of these experiences with me to the school board.

 My Priorities

 When I first ran for this position, I introduced myself as the father of a son who couldn't talk and whose school district was failing my family.
-While my son has overcome many of the challenges that held him back in his early years, he continues to represent a growing segment of our student population (students with disabilities) who continue to be left behind.
+While my son has now overcome the challenges that held him back in his early years, he continues to represent a large part our student population (students with disabilities) who continue to be left behind.

-My priority remains to advocate for students with disabilities, students whose needs are not being met in our district (especially black and brown students and those who come from marginalized backgrounds), and families who feel that our district does not care about their concerns.
+My priority remains now what it was when I first ran: to advocate for students with disabilities, students whose needs are not being met in our district, and families who feel that our district does not care about their concerns.

 As an accountant and government attorney, I also remain steadfast in my commitment to ensuring that our district can meet its financial obligations.
 Just a few years ago, we faced possible insolvency.
 Since I've joined the board, we have done a lot to improve our financial position - but many challenges remain.
-If we aren't solvent, then we can't deliver on our mission to educate our kids, and we can't push forward on my priorities around students with disabilities and those who are left behind.
-We need to remain solvent to achieve our goals, and I will continue to ensure we are - even if that means challenging the County Board of Education on their assumptions on how our district can balance its financial obligations with its mission.
+We need to remain solvent to achieve our goals, and I will continue to ensure we are - even if that means challenging assumptions around how our district can balance its financial obligations with its mission.

 My Commitments

-In my first term as Trustee of Sacramento City Unified School District, I have remained steadfast in addressing the needs I identified when I first decided to run as well as the concerns parents and families have shared with me since I took office.
+In my first term, I have remained steadfast in addressing the needs I identified when I first decided to run as well as the concerns parents and families have shared with me since I took office.
 Here are my continued commitments:

-We need to continue to invest in our staff, helping us recruit and fill the too many vacancies in our district and have adults in the room fully invested in our students' outcomes.
+I will continue to support investments in our staff, helping recruit and fill the still too many vacancies in our district.
+We need adults in our classrooms who are fully invested in our students' outcomes.

-I will be present in my community, meeting with educators and families, and uplifting to top administrators what I'm hearing on our campuses, on sports fields, and in the grocery store.
+I will be present in my community, meeting with educators and families, and telling district administrators what I'm hearing on our campuses, on sports fields, and in the grocery store.

-I am a passionate voice for our special education students and families, and I will continue to challenge our broken practices to do better by our students who need the most help.
+I will remain a passionate voice for our special education students and families, and I will continue to challenge our broken practices to do better by our students who need the most help.

 Join Me!